-TL;DR; The Cloud Software Engineering Newsletter is a monthly newsletter on Cloud & Software Engineering.
+TL;DR; The Open Up The Cloud Newsletter is a monthly newsletter on Cloud & Software Engineering.

 Basically I spend hours each month wading through the internet to find the best content about cloud engineering and summarise everything I find in this monthly newsletter.